ZhongLIFR/ZhongLIFR/README.md

 ### 🎯 Research Interests

-I am broadly interested in the domian of **Data Mining** and **Machine Learning**, with strong interest in **trustworthy AI** topic.
+I am broadly interested in the domian of **Data Mining** and **Machine Learning**, with strong interest in **GenAI for Math** topic.

+During my Postdoc, I’m shifting toward **generative AI for Math**, with a particular focus on:
+- 🍃LLM for Optimization Modeling
+- 🌀 Diffusion Models
+- 🔄 Flow Matching

 During my PhD, I focused on **trustworthy anomaly detection**, particularly on complex data such as:
 - ⏳ Event sequences
 - 🌐 Graph-structured data

-During my Postdoc, I’m shifting toward **trustworthy generative models**, with a particular focus on:
-- 🍃LLM Reasoning correctness/faithfulness
-- 🌀 Diffusion Models
-- 🔄 Flow Matching

 ---